settlemint/docs/docs/using-platform/24_custom-deployment.md

 # Custom Deployment

-Custom Deployment allows you to deploy your own Docker images, such as frontend applications, on the SettleMint platform.
+A Custom Deployment allows you to deploy your own Docker images, such as frontend applications, on the SettleMint platform.
 This feature provides flexibility for integrating custom solutions within your blockchain-based applications.

 ## Create a Custom Deployment